RoryNesbitt/RNvim/README.md

 ## No Seriously..

 RNvim is set up to be simple and make sense..to me.
-I seperated this out from my main dotfiles config because I find myself needing just this on more devices than I need everything.
-It is written completely with my needs in mind and that's unlikely to ever change.
-Even the installation commands are there so I can refrence them later.
+I separated this from my main dotfiles config because I need just this on more devices than I need everything.
+It is written completely with my needs in mind, and that's unlikely to change.
+Even the installation commands are there so I can reference them later.

 Okay fine.
 If you choose to ignore me and use it anyway, keybindings are